riptano/astra-portal-getting-started/gettingStartedWithAstraBlock/README.md

 - Traces
 - Transactions

-Interested in support for other data?
-[Let us know](mailto:blockchain@datastax.com).
+If you're interested in support for other types of data, [let us know](mailto:blockchain@datastax.com).

+## 2 Cloning a Blockchain Database
+Astra Block offers flexible cloning options.
+You can choose between:

+- **Complete Dataset**: This option provides the complete blockchain dataset.
+It includes all existing data up to the point of cloning.

+- **Schema Only**: This is a lightweight option providing only the database structure, without any pre-existing data.
+It's an excellent starting point for experimenting with Astra Block.

+We recommend beginners start with the 'Schema Only' option for a smoother introduction to Astra Block's powerful features.

+<<launchAstraBlockDialog>>

+## 3 Enabling Specific Data Sets
+After cloning your database, customize it to suit your needs.
+Navigate to the 'Block' tab, where you'll find options to enable specific data sets to which you wish to subscribe.

+If you chose the 'Schema Only' option during cloning, an additional 'Sync Historical Data' feature is available.
+This allows you to sync past data into your database, providing a comprehensive view of your chosen blockchain.

+Start customizing your database today and unlock the true potential of Astra Block!

+<<goToAstraBlockTab>>

-## 2 Example Queries
+## 4 Example Queries
-After creating your database, navigate to the CQL console and try the queries below:
+Once you've created your database and subscribed to some data, navigate to the CQL console and try the following queries:

 Search for the first block number that occured on a date:
 ```sql